UU-Human-Evolution/1MB438/Lab_0.2.scripts.md

 The `-b` option tells samtools to output BAM format.

-Remember, Google is a good place to get help.
+:bulb: Remember, Google is a good place to get help.
 If you get stuck, google "bash remove file ending" or "bash argument to script" and look for hits from [StackOverflow/StackExchange](https://stackoverflow.com/) or similar pages.
 There are always many different way to solve a problem.
 Try finding one you understand what they do and test if you can get them to work the way you want.
 If not, look for another solution and try that one instead.

 <details>
   <summary>Basic solution, without bonus points</summary>